Namibia

 NIPA’s responsibilities are to: (i) advance the accountancy profession and contribute to the development of the profession to provide high-quality services in the public interest; (ii) uphold and enforce a high standard of efficiency and professional conduct by all members; (iii) institute and implement investigative and disciplinary processes with penalties that include suspension of, or expulsion from, membership; (iv) provide continuous professional development (CPD) for members and ensure compliance with CPD requirements; (v) promote the application of internationally accepted accounting practice and standards; (vi) establish and accredit training programs or centers and as well as trainers in accountancy and to regulate such training schemes and centers.

-Projects or Other Information
+• Projects or Other Information

 Adoption of International Standards

-Quality Assurance
+• Quality Assurance

 Current Status: Adopted

-International Education Standards
+• International Education Standards

-The Public Accountants’ and Auditors’ Act 1951 stipulates that the Public Accountants’ and Auditors’ Board (PAAB) is legally responsible for establishing initial professional development (IPD) requirements for Chartered Accountants and Registered Accountants and Auditors and the National Council for Higher Education accredits Namibian tertiary institutions that provide accountancy programs leading to the Institute of Chartered Accountants of Namibia (ICAN)’s qualifying examinations for Chartered Accountants.
+The Public Accountants’ and Auditors’ Act 1951 stipulates that the Public Accountants’ and Auditors’ Board (PAAB) is legally responsible for establishing initial professional development (IPD) requirements for chartered accountants and registered auditors.
+In 2014, the PAAB assumed responsibility for determining practical experience requirements for chartered accountants while the Institute of Chartered Accountants of Namibia (ICAN) would conduct the qualifying examinations.
+Both PAAB and ICAN use the South African Institute of Chartered Accountants (SAICA) as a model for its IPD and continuing professional development (CPD) requirements.

-Finally, ICAN established a Training and Education Committee to oversee and monitor compliance with training regulations and membership requirements and established CPD requirements for its members which it indicates are in line with the 2015 revised IES.
+ICAN established a Training and Education Committee to oversee and monitor compliance with training regulations and membership requirements and established CPD requirements for its members which it indicates are in line with the revised IES.

 Current Status: Adopted